-Step 2: Hover over “Appearance” in the left-hand menu.
+Step 2: Hover over Appearance in the left-hand menu.
 This will open up a sub-menu.
-Click “Editor.”
-Note: If you don’t see the “Editor” option, you most likely are using WordPress.com (or another hosting provider), and they currently restrict access to “Editor” feature.
+Click Editor.
+Note: If you don’t see the Editor option, you most likely are using WordPress.com (or another hosting provider), and they currently restrict access to Editor feature.

 Step 3: You should now be in your theme editor.
 As you can see below, I am editing the default WordPress theme, Twenty Twelve’ Stylesheet (style.css).
-The content in the box and in the right menu labeled “Templates” will be different depending on what theme you are using.
+The content in the box and in the right menu labeled Templates will be different depending on what theme you are using.
 However, this doesn’t change what you are going to do.
-On the right hand menu, you will be looking for the template section named “Footer (footer.php)”.
+On the right hand menu, you will be looking for the template section named Footer (footer.php).
 In the image below, it is highlighted by the red box.
-Click “Footer”.
+Click Footer.

 Step 4: Now, you can see that I am editing the Twenty Twelve: Footer (footer.php).
 Your footer content will be different, depending on the theme that you are using.
 However, you will still be looking for the

 </body> tag will be at the end of all content.
 Therefore, if your theme has a lot of content in the footer, you might have to scroll to find the

 Pure Chat makes it extremely easy to add live chat for WordPress websites.
 You can add and update your chat widgets right in the Pure Chat dashboard.
 I hope that this simple tutorial helps you add Pure Chat to your WordPress blog.